Sage-Bionetworks-Workflows/cwl-tool-template/README.md

 ### CI
-Defined in [.github/workflows/ci.yaml](.github/workflows/ci.yaml), this action runs on each push to master where the commit does not contain '[skip-ci]'.
+Defined in [.github/workflows/ci.yaml](.github/workflows/ci.yaml), this action runs on every push and pull request where the commit does not contain '[skip-ci]'.
+That said, the deployment job is conditionally run when the tests pass and the triggering event was a push to the `master` branch.

 ### TAG CI
 Defined in [.github/workflows/ci.yaml](.github/workflows/tag-ci.yaml), this action